 The North Carolina Administrative Code, 10A NCAC 22F .0704 and 10A NCAC 22F .0104, Session Law 2015-241, Section 12F.16.(l), along with 42 CFR 431.54 and the State Plan Amendment supports the State's development of procedures for the control of beneficiary overutilization of Medicaid benefits which includes implementing a Beneficiary Management Lock-In program.
-The Beneficiary Management Lock-In Program does not apply to the NCHC program.
 NC Medicaid has developed criteria for inclusion in the Beneficiary Management Lock-In Program.